NVIDIA/aistore/README.md

 3
 ```

-> Docker and K8s based deployments are described elsewhere in the documentation.

 > To enable optional AIStore authentication server, execute instead `$ CREDDIR=/tmp/creddir AUTHENABLED=true make deploy`.
 For information on AuthN server, please see [AuthN documentation](authn/README.md).

 Finally, the `go test` (above) will create a local bucket, configure it as a two-way mirror, generate thousands of random objects, read them all several times, and then destroy the replicas and eventually the bucket as well.